Estimate Time10 min

 How long should you stay in cash?

-Holding significant amounts of cash may provide reassurance during market volatility.
+Holding significant amounts of cash may provide peace of mind when stocks are volatile.
 But over the long term, leaving overly large amounts of cash uninvested in your portfolio can be a drawback.
 Historically, both stocks and bonds have delivered higher returns than cash, and professional investors are careful to avoid over-allocating assets to cash.
 For this reason, investment management services such as those offered by Fidelity's managed accounts do not allocate large amounts of money to cash, but instead stay invested.

 If you can't tolerate the ups and downs of the stocks in your portfolio, however, consider a less volatile mix of investments that you can stick with.
 For example, among Fidelity's managed account solutions there are mixes of defensive stocks and bonds specifically chosen to minimize the overall volatility of the portfolio.
 (Read Viewpoints on Fidelity.com: Seeking shelter in volatile markets.)